HuebnerC/DSIassignments/README.md

 ## Bayesian A/B Testing

-A half-day assignment discussing the use of bayesian statistics to do simple A/B testing, using conjugate priors to solve bayesias problems more efficiently.
+A half-day assignment discussing the use of Bayesian statistics to do simple A/B testing, using conjugate priors to solve Bayesian problems more efficiently.
 This follows the bayes-intro repo.

 ## References